marcstober/steacc/README.md

 `npm i -g @marcstober/steacc`

 ## Usage
+`st`
+Prompt for coder name and switch to project folder.

+`st update`
+Update S.T.E.A.C.C.

+`st hello`
+????

 ## TODO
 * Onboarding Experience
-   * prompt for "coder name"
+   * ASCII art
+   * Rules, etc.
 * project selection (includes new project option by default)
+* Install package.json in a new project
 * Install p5.vscode (or, a replacement/update for it)
    * 4 spaces
    * no semicolons